smroid/cedar-server/building.md

 ### Setup Raspberry Pi Wi-Fi hotspot

+CAUTION!
+If to this point you've been connected to your Rpi over Wi-Fi, please switch to an Ethernet connection.
+The steps in this section will disrupt your Rpi's connection to Wi-Fi, because this section configures your Rpi to put up its own Wi-Fi hotspot.

 The Cedar-aim client must connect over the network to Cedar-server running on the Rpi.
 If you're observing from your home's rear deck you might be able to use your home Wi-Fi, but if you're at a deep sky site your Rpi will need to provide